zcash/zcash/CONTRIBUTING.md

 Discussions about Komodo's development take place on our [discord server](https://discord.gg/yhfzqsg).
 Anybody is welcome to join these conversations.
 There is also a [newsletter](http://komodoplatform.com) with regular updates.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.

+This contribution guideline is adapted from the Open Source Guides.